Art-Sells/Arells/Build-Notes.md

 ### Trigger Organic Growth

-- Begin working on Episode one (calculate how long it takes, then then send updates (we're posting updates that give information about each new and upcoming episodes almost everyday!)
+- Begin working on Episode one (calculate how long it takes, then send updates (we're posting updates that give information about each new and upcoming episodes almost everyday!)
-(Add Human Translation Layer)
 - Scrollable Music Player on The Bitcoin Alien Race Page
 - - Main Theme (Compress)
 - - A Daughter's Father